Ibidapo-Ayo/next-blog/README.md

-This is a simple next project for blog website
+This is a simple  nextjs landing page for blog website, you can preview it <a href="https://newshub-ibidapo.netlify.app/">here</a>